 When the inaugural season had ended, the Chicago Golf Club members decided to add nine more holes to the course.
 Therefore, in 1893, the first eighteen- hole golf course in the United States was established on this site.
 This golf club was also one of the five founding clubs of the United States Golf Association in 1895.

 Later in 1895, Chicago Golf Club members had become so taken with the sport that they decided to build a new eighteen-hole golf course on a larger property (two-hundred acres) located in Wheaton, Illinois.
 After the Chicago Golf Club members moved to Wheaton, the Downers Grove site reverted back to 9 holes.

-From 1895 to 1968, the site of the Downers Grove Golf Club was owned by several different individuals and was operated under the names of The Illinois Golf Club and later the Belmont Country Club.
-In 1968, the course was purchased by the Downers Grove Park District and was renamed the Downers Grove Golf Club.
+From 1895 to 1968, the site of the Belmont Golf Club was owned by several different individuals and was operated under the names of The Illinois Golf Club and later the Belmont Country Club.
+In 1968, the course was purchased by the Downers Grove Park District and was renamed the Downers Grove Golf Course.